PassionateAngler/CDDA-Game-Launcher/README.md

 This is Linux port of CDDA Game Launcher by remyroy: https://github.com/remyroy/CDDA-Game-Launcher

-It is very early stage under heavy development.
+It is in very early, stage under heavy development.

 No warranty given.
 Use at your own risk.

-Unexpected behaviour may happen like nuclear warfare or debug messages with polish swear words.
+Unexpected behaviour may happen.

 All required modules are in Pipfile.